Zhao Shaolin: Investigation

-On October 11, 2014, the state media reported that he was being investigated by the Central Commission for Discipline Inspection of the Chinese Communist Party for "serious violations of laws and regulations".
+On October 11, 2014, the state media reported that he was being investigated by the Central Commission for Discipline Inspection (CCDI) of the Chinese Communist Party for "serious violations of laws and regulations".

 On August 14, 2015, Zhao was expelled from the Chinese Communist Party after investigation by the CCDI.
 It was said that Zhao violated "political discipline, political rules, and organizational discipline, formed cliques within the party."
 The CCDI also accused Zhao of unduly aiding in the business interests of his son and visiting "private clubs", attending banquets to give cash gifts and give bribes along with his son.
 He was indicted on two criminal charges: bribery and fraudulent purchase of foreign exchange.

 Zhao was sentenced to four years in prison and fined 15 million yuan (US$2.19 million) on May 18, 2017.

 Personal life

 Zhao's son, Zhao Jin (赵晋), was a businessman who worked in Tianjin.